 Two months after ‘switch on’, it still feels too good to be true.
 Almost everything I lost, I’m getting back.
 Tests show I have just below normal hearing.
 The initial robotic sound effects have worn off and now I can follow speech easily, even heavy accents.
 People’s voices sound like I remember.
 I can hear incidental speech without lipreading and catch important information and asides.
 I can hear people call me from behind.
 I can follow speech on radio.
 I can make phone calls to loved ones and strangers.
 My hearing rehabilitation has been swift; perhaps because I wore my hearing aids consistently after I became severely deaf, keeping my auditory nerve stimulated.

 Since ‘switch on’ sound quality and recognition continues to improve.
 It’s still very early days though.
-There latest celebrity news are some things I find hard to follow – like drama, comedy and TV.
+There are some things I find hard to follow – like drama, comedy and TV.
 I can pick up phrases but not follow the whole story.
 So I still need subtitles for that.
 But I went to a talk recently and followed the whole thing.
 I was amazed!

 Now I can even do things that people with normal hearing can’t do.
 Using a Phonak ComPilot device, I can stream music and phone calls directly into my brain!
 No headphones.
 I also have improved ability to hear speech in noise.
 I have an Advanced Bionics CI Q70 Naida implant, which is programmed with UltraZoom and ClearVoice software.
 These enable me to dampen background noise and zoom in on speech in busy restaurants and loud parties.
 This means that often I have an advantage over people with ordinary hearing.

 Another good thing about the implant is that my hearing husband no longer has to ask me to speak up in noisy restaurants.
 I could never do it, even though I was mumbling, my hearing aids made me feel like I was shouting.
-It had become difficult to monitor my own speech.
+It had black girls become difficult to monitor my own speech.
 But now I’m confident about my own voice volume.
 Moreover, after ‘switch on’, friends told me the inflection of my speech has improved.

 It’s quite a shock how different everyday life is now I can hear – but a welcome one.
-I’ve said goodbye to anxiety and lipreading fatigue.
+I’ve said goodbye to anxiety and iphone porn lipreading fatigue.
 My relationships with hearing friends and family have improved and deepened and I feel more confident and positive about my future in this world.